Novalis

 Novalis's early reputation as a romantic poet was primarily based on his literary works, which were published by his friends Friedrich Schlegel and Ludwig Tieck shortly after his death, in 1802.
 These works include the collection of poems, Hymns to the Night and Spiritual Hymns, and his unfinished novels, Heinrich von Ofterdingen and The Novices at Sais.
 Schlegel and Tieck published only a small sample of his philosophical and scientific writings.

 The depth of Novalis's knowledge in fields like philosophy and natural science came to be more broadly appreciated with the more extensive publication of his notebooks in the twentieth century.
 Novalis was not only well read in his chosen disciplines; he also sought to integrate his knowledge with his art.
-This goal can be seen in his use of the fragment, a form that he wrote in alongside Friedrich Schlegel, and published in Schlegel's journal Athenaeum.
+This goal is evident in his use of the fragment, a literary form in which he wrote alongside Friedrich Schlegel, publishing his pieces in Schlegel's journal, Athenaeum.
 The fragment allowed him to synthesize poetry, philosophy, and science into a single art form that could be used to address a wide variety of topics.
 Just as Novalis's literary works have established his reputation as a poet, the notebooks and fragments have subsequently established his intellectual role in the formation of Early German Romanticism.